timlitteral/rocky-tools/priming-the-environment.md

   $ cat /etc/redhat-release
   [example output: CentOS Linux release 8.5.2111]

 With this, we can now confirm that we have successfully upgraded from CentOS 7 to CentOS 8.
-The next step will be to migrate from CentOS 8 to Rocky Linux.
+The next step will be to migrate from CentOS 8 to Rocky Linux 8 which can be found in a separate txt file.